DBBDX/Puzzle-Swap-SpotPass-BOSS/README.md

 -Unique KOR Puzzles (Rusty's Real Deal Baseball)

--With a total of 1824 puzzle pieces only missing the limited-time events
+-With a total of 1833 puzzle pieces + 45 limited-time events puzzles pieces

 Thanks to tastymeatball for the original EU file and help, you can see more on his website http://wiiucodes.ddnss.eu to access needs a IPv6 (use Cloudflare IPv6 gateway https://one.one.one.one/)